 Except as otherwise provided in this Licence or as required by law, the Licensee is free to set prices for the telecommunication Network Services as it may deem reasonable.

-If the Authority determines that the Licensee’s pricess for any telecommunication Network Services are unfair and unreasonable to licensed telecommunication operators, the Authority may regulate the Licensee’s prices, terms and conditions for lease of the Network Services infrastructure.
+If the Authority determines that the Licensee’s prices for any telecommunication Network Services are unfair and unreasonable to licensed telecommunication operators, the Authority may regulate the Licensee’s prices, terms and conditions for lease of the Network Services infrastructure.

 The licensee shall comply with all requirements regarding publication of prices, terms and conditions, notifications and display of price levels information as directed by the Authority.